-Paragraph# Requirement In Compliance Deferred Not in Compliance Not Applicable In Compliance Deferred Not in Compliance Not Applicable Date of Full Compliance Phase 1 : Developm nent (Policy & T raining) Phase 2 : Implemen tation 186 PSB must maintain a centralized electronic numbering and tracking system for all allegations of misconduct x х 187 PSB must maintain a complete file of all documents relating to any investigations, disciplinary proceedings, pre-determination х х 188 PSB will promptly assign IA investigator after initial determination of the category of alleged offense х х 189 PSB shall investigate misconduct allegation of a serious nature, or that result in suspension, demotion , termination or indication apparent criminal conduct by employee x х 190 Allegations of misconduct that are minor in nature may be handled by trained and qualified District Supervisor x х 191 Trained Supervisor must immediately contact PSB if it is believed the principal may have committed misconduct of a serious or criminal nature х х 192 PSB shall review investigations outside of the Bureau at least semi-annually х х 193 The most serious policy violation shall be used for determination of category of offense when multiple separate policy violations are present in a х х 194 PSM Commander ensures investigations comply with MCSO policy, requirement of this Order including those related to training, investigators х х 195 PSB shall include sufficient trained personnel to fulfill requirements of Order with in six months х х 196 Commander of PSB or the Chief Deputy many refer misconduct investigations to another law enforcement agency or retain qualified outside investigator to conduct the investigation х х 197 PSB will be headed by qualified Commander.
-If designation is declined by Sheriff, the Court will designated a qualified candidate х х 198 PSB shall be physically located is separate facility of MCSO facilities and must be accessible to public and present a non-intimidating atmosphere to file complaints х х 199 Ensure qualifications for an internal affairs investigator are clearly defined and candidates are eligible to conduct investigations х х 200 Investigations shall be conducted in a rigorous and impartial manner without prejudging the facts, and completed in a through manner х x 201 No preference shall be give for an employee's statement over a non-employee statement, nor disregard a witness's statement solely because the х х 202 Investigate any evidence of potential misconduct uncovered during the course of the investigation regardless weather the potential misconduct was х х 203 Despite a person being involved in an encounter with MCSO and pleading guilty or found guilty of offense, IA investigators will not consider that information alone to determine whether the MCSO employee engaged in misconduct х х 204 Complete investigations within 85 calendar days of the initiation of the investigation, or 60 calendar days if within a Division х Х 205 PSB maintain database to track cases which generates alerts when deadlines are not met х Х 206 At conclusion of each investigation, IA will prepare an investigation report which includes elements from the eleven subsections of this paragraph x х
+Paragraph# Requirement In Compliance Not in Compliance nent (Policy & Ti Not Applicable In Compliance Deferred 2: Impleme Not in Compliance Not Applicable Date of Full Compliance 185 Any allegation of misconduct must be reported to PSB upon receipt Pilase .
+Developii X anning) X z. impiemei itation 186 PSB must maintain a centralized electronic numbering and tracking system for all allegations of misconduct х х 187 PSB must maintain a complete file of all documents relating to any investigations, disciplinary proceedings, pre- х х 188 PSB will promptly assign IA investigator after initial determination of the category of alleged offense х х 189 PSB shall investigate misconduct allegation of a serious nature, or that result in suspension, demotion, termination or indication apparent criminal conduct by employee х х 190 Allegations of misconduct that are minor in nature may be handled by trained and qualified District Supervisor х х 191 Trained Supervisor must immediately contact PSB if it is believed the principal may have committed misconduct of a serious or criminal х х 192 PSB shall review investigations outside of the Bureau at least semi-annually х х 193 The most serious policy violation shall be used for determination of category of offense when multiple separate policy violations are present in х х 194 PSM Commander ensures investigations comply with MCSO policy, requirement of this Order including those related to training, х х 195 PSB shall include sufficient trained personnel to fulfill requirements of Order within six months х х 196 Commander of PSB or the Chief Deputy many refer misconduct investigations to another law enforcement agency or retain qualified outside investigator to conduct the investigation x х 197 PSB will be headed by qualified Commander.
+If designation is declined by Sheriff, the Court will designated a qualified candidate х х 198 PSB shall be physically located is separate facility of MCSO facilities and must be accessible to public and present a non-intimidating atmosphere to file complaints х х 199 Ensure qualifications for an internal affairs investigator are clearly defined and candidates are eligible to conduct investigations х х 200 Investigations shall be conducted in a rigorous and impartial manner without prejudging the facts, and completed in a through manner х х 201 No preference shall be give for an employee's statement over a non-employee statement, nor disregard a witness's statement solely because х х 202 Investigate any evidence of potential misconduct uncovered during the course of the investigation regardless weather the potential х х 203 Despite a person being involved in an encounter with MCSO and pleading guilty or found guilty of offense, IA investigators will not consider that information alone to determine whether the MCSO employee engaged in misconduct х х 204 Complete investigations within 85 calendar days of the initiation of the investigation, or 60 calendar days if within a Division х х 205 PSB maintain database to track cases which generates alerts when deadlines are not met х х